 What should your snowmobile travel insurance policy cover?

-- The minimum driver age and rules and regulations for snowmobiling in Canada can vary (even slightly) between provinces.
-Remember to research this before planning a trip!
+- The minimum age to drive, as well as the rules and regulations for snowmobiling can vary (even slightly) across provinces in Canada.
+Remember to do a bit of research before your trip.

-- Like any other winter sport in Canada, being properly dressed is imperative to withstand the elements and equipped with the proper gear is essential to your comfort and more importantly, your safety.
+- Like any other winter sport, being properly dressed to withstand the elements and equipped with the proper gear is essential to your comfort and more importantly, your safety.

-- Don’t go alone, and always let someone else know about your plans and route information.
+- Try not to go alone and always let someone else know about your location and route information.

-Have questions?
-Drop us a line in the comment section below.
+Have any questions?
+Drop us a line in the comments below!